By Jackson Okata

 “Community Policing Committees (CPCs) are instrumental in addressing some of this violence in the community and thus it is hard for them to address security issues affecting women in the society when women are not part of the decision makers.
 Therefore, there is a need to embrace women participation in these CPCs by having more women as members.”

-The organization has been pushing for inclusion of more women in CPCs by enhancing their integration and participation in community security activities in Kaptembwo informal settlement through a program dubbed Wamama na Usalama that is supported through Canadian Fund for Local Initiatives (CFLI).
+The organization has been pushing for the inclusion of more women in CPCs by enhancing their integration and participation in community security activities in Kaptembwo informal settlement through a program dubbed Wamama na Usalama that is supported through Canadian Fund for Local Initiatives (CFLI).

 The project also aims to build the capacity of women to provide leadership and contribute to improving community safety and security in Kaptembwo.